KapoorAkshit18/vsd-riscv/Task 3/readme.md

 `spike -d pk sum_1_to_n_ofast.o`

 then, we will specify the program counter value so, to run our program's instruction one by one.
+`until pc 0 10184`

 Write below command for checking contents of the register:
 `reg <x0> <alias>`